gwpy/gwpy/docs/timeseries/io.rst

-Gravitational-wave detector data, including all engineering diagnostic data as well as the calibrated 'strain' data that are searched for GW signals, are archived in :ref:`GWF <pdpy-timeseries-io-gwf>` files stored at the relevant observatory.
+Gravitational-wave detector data, including all engineering diagnostic data as well as the calibrated 'strain' data that are searched for GW signals, are archived in :ref:`GWF <pydischarge-timeseries-io-gwf>` files stored at the relevant observatory.
-These data are available locally to authenticated users of the associated computing centres (typically collaboration members), but are also distributed using |CVMFS|_ and are available remotely using :ref:`pdpy-external-nds2`.
+These data are available locally to authenticated users of the associated computing centres (typically collaboration members), but are also distributed using |CVMFS|_ and are available remotely using :ref:`pydischarge-external-nds2`.
 Access to these data is restricted to active collaboration members.

 Additionally |GWOSCl|_ hosts publicly-accessible 'open' data, with *event*